kluoyun/FLY-Tools/README.md

 ## Install

-Note: FLY-Tools can automatically obtain the klipper directory through klipper.service in the system.
-If the automatic acquisition fails, please manually specify the klipper directory.
+**Note: FLY-Tools can automatically obtain the klipper directory through klipper.service in the system.
+If the automatic acquisition fails, please manually specify the klipper directory.**

-1. Install FLY-Tools using the install script
+**Note: The old version of klipper is not supported, please be sure to use the latest version of klipper.**

+**Note: More motherboard models are being adapted during canboot firmware compilation.**

+1. Pull the latest version of klipper

     ```
+    cd ~/klipper
+    git pull
+    ```

+    * If you have modified klipper in the past and the pull failed, please use the following command.
+(This operation will discard files you have previously modified)

+    ```
+    cd ~/klipper
+    git checkout .
+    git pull
+    ```

+2. Install FLY-Tools using the install script

+    ```
     wget -O flytools_install.sh https://raw.githubusercontent.com/kluoyun/FLY-Tools/main/scripts/install.sh && sudo bash flytools_install.sh
     ```

-2. Custom installation
+3. Custom installation

     * You can also manually download a program that matches the system architecture to run.
     * Use the `-h` parameter to see how to use it